-The investigator should provide the Study Sponsor with any new safety information (which includes new AEs and changes to previously reported AEs) that may affect the safety evaluation of the device.
+The investigator should provide the study sponsor with any new safety information (which includes new AEs and changes to previously reported AEs) that may affect the safety evaluation of the device.
 For AEs that are unresolved/ ongoing at time of discontinuation, any additional information received at follow-up should be documented in the eCRFs up to study completion (i.e., database lock).
-Any additional data received up to 1 month after subject completed the study should be documented and available upon the Study Sponsor's request.
+Any additional data received up to 3 months after subject completed the study should be documented and available upon the study sponsor's request.

-All complaints received after this time period will be considered and processed as spontaneous (following the postmarket vigilance procedures) and should be communicated to the medical device's manufacturer as per local requirements.
+All complaints received after this time period will be considered and processed as spontaneous (following the post-market vigilance procedures) and should be communicated to the medical device's manufacturer as per local requirements.
 The investigator should also report complaints on non-Alcon products directly to the manufacturer as per the manufacturer's instructions or local regulatory requirements.